Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 29) Play Outside

-Fairmount Park is the largest in the city, offering tons of green space to explore, but in accordance with William Penn’s founding vision, the city is perforated with parks and parklets all over the city, many of which host concerts, farmer’s markets and other events.
+Fairmount Park is the largest in the city, offering tons of green space to explore, but in accordance with William Penn’s founding vision, the city is perforated with parks and parklets all over the city, many of which host concerts, farmer’s markets, and other events.
+Don’t forget to check out other notable spots, like the picture-perfect LOVE Park, Franklin Square, the Independence National Historical Park with Independence Hall in view, and the city’s centerpiece, Dilworth Park.

 30) Get Some Culture